 - 3.3.1 Fire-Retardant Coating.
-A coating that reduces the flame spread of Douglas fir, and all other tested combustible surfaces to which it is applied, by at least 50 percent or to a flame spread classification value of 75 or less, whichever is the lesser value, and has a smoke developed rating not exceeding 200 when tested in accordance with NFPA 255, ASTM E 84, or UL 723. - 3.3.1.1 Class A Fire-Retardant Coating.
-A coating that reduces the flame spread to 25 or less, and that has a smoke developed rating not exceeding 200 where applied to the applicable substrate, building material, or species of wood when tested in accordance with NFPA 255, ASTM E 84, or UL 723. - 3.3.1.2 Class B Fire-Retardant Coating.
-A coating that reduces the flame spread to greater than 25 but not more than 75, and that has a smoke developed rating not exceeding 200 where applied to the applicable substrate, building material, or species of wood when tested in accordance with NFPA 255, ASTM E 84, or UL 723. - 3.3.2 Fire Retardant-Treated Wood.
-A wood product impregnated with chemical by a pressure process or other means during manufacture, which is tested in accordance with NFPA 255, ASTM E 84, or UL 723, has a listed flame spread of 25 or less, and shows no evidence of significant progressive combustion when the test is continued for an additional 20-minute period; nor does the flame front progress more than 10.5 ft (3.2 m) beyond the centerline of the burners at any time during the test.
+A coating that reduces the flame spread index of Douglas fir, and all other tested combustible surfaces to which it is applied, by at least 50 percent or to a flame spread index value of 75 or less, whichever is the lesser value, and has a smoke developed index not exceeding 200 when tested in accordance with ASTM E 84 or ANSI/UL 723. - 3.3.1.1 Class A Fire-Retardant Coating.
+A coating that reduces the flame spread index to 25 or less and that has a smoke developed index not exceeding 200 where applied to the applicable substrate, building material, or species of wood when tested in accordance with ASTM E 84 or ANSI/UL 723. - 3.3.1.2 Class B Fire-Retardant Coating.
+A coating that reduces the flame spread index to greater than 25 but not more than 75 and that has a smoke developed index not exceeding 200 where applied to the applicable substrate, building material, or species of wood when tested in accordance with ASTM E 84 or ANSI/UL 723. - 3.3.2 Fire Retardant-Treated Wood.
+A wood product impregnated with chemical by a pressure process or other means during manufacture, which is tested in accordance with ASTM E 84 or ANSI/UL 723, has a listed flame spread index of 25 or less, and shows no evidence of significant progressive combustion when the test is continued for an additional 20-minute period; nor does the flame front progress more than 10.5 ft (3.2 m) beyond the centerline of the burners at any time during the test.